Lucy Knight: Season 5

-During the episode The Storm: Part 1, Lucy accidentally kicks Carter while performing a work-out video with a patient in an exam room; he suffers a gash on his head.
-The pair later share a kiss in the x-ray room, but Carter ends their brief relationship because it is unethical for medical students and their residents to be romantically involved.
-Lucy's rotation in the psych department goes exceptionally well, with the senior doctors there are impressed with her successful results.
-This was the first time the show had a main character who started out working in the ER but was shown to be a poor match for emergency medicine and a good match instead for a different medical field (a similar, longer path was traced starting in Season 10 for Neela Rasgotra, who was an uneven ER doctor but emerged over time as a superb surgeon).
+During the episode The Storm: Part 1, Lucy accidentally kicks Carter while performing a Tae Bo work-out video with a patient in an exam room; he falls and suffers a cut on his head.
+She later notices Carter secretly admiring her backside and the pair make out in the x-ray room after she treats his cut, but Carter quickly stops this from progressing to sex saying romantic involvement between residents and medical students is unethical.
+Lucy's following rotation in the psychology department goes exceptionally well, with the senior doctors there pleased with her results.
+This is the first time the show has a main character who starts out working in the ER but is shown to be a poor match for emergency medicine and a good match instead for a different medical field (a similar, longer path is traced starting in Season 10 for Neela Rasgotra, who is an uneven ER doctor but emerges over time as a superb surgeon).

-Near the end of Season 5, it is revealed that Lucy is on Ritalin and has been since high school.
-Carter urges her to quit and she eventually does.
-When her performance at County begins to suffer, Lucy goes back on the Ritalin without telling Carter, and when he finds out and chides her for it she bluntly says that she does not expect him to understand or care, since "it's clear I've never lived up to your expectations."
+The near-end of Season 5 reveals Lucy has been prescribed Ritalin to treat ADD since high school.
+Carter urges her to give up the drug and she briefly complies, however, when her performance at County begins to suffer she resumes taking it.
+When Carter finds out and chides her she bluntly says that she does not expect him to understand or care, since "it's clear I've never lived up to your expectations."